gramineproject/gramine/Documentation/manpages/gramine-manifest-check.rst

 implementation (``libsysdb.so``) are considered allowed/mandatory in schema.
 Therefore, if you have another LibOS implementation (like it happens in PAL test suite), the check may be wrong.

+By default the check is already performed in :program:`gramine-manifest` (see :option:`gramine-manifest --check`).
+This standalone tool may be useful for example to validate existing manifests when updating Gramine version.